Whether You’re New to Multifamily or Expanding Your Portfolio, These FAQs Will Guide Your Next Step.

 Underestimating CapEx, overpaying based on pro forma, taking on floating rate debt without a cap, poor partner selection, and not raising enough capital.

-Analyze your P&L, negotiate with lenders, cut unnecessary expenses, and consider options like a BOV sale, loan modification, or bringing in new capital.
+Analyze your Profit & Loss Statement (P&L), negotiate with lenders, cut unnecessary expenses, and consider options like a Broker Opinion of Value (BOV) sale, loan modification, or bringing in new capital.
 Having a survival plan is essential.

 We’re not theory-based.
 We’re operators with $1B+ in real deals.
 You get direct access to Mark and Tamiel, plus battle-tested systems, legal templates, and a community of serious investors.